-While Enterprise Management Incentive (“EMI”) options are often seen as easy to implement, the company’s and employee’s eligibility at the point of grant of the option is not the end of the story.
+While Enterprise Management Incentive (“EMI”) schemes are often seen as easy to implement, the company’s and employee’s eligibility at the point of grant of the option is not the end of the story.

-Certain post-grant events can have a significant impact upon the tax efficiency of EMI options.
+Certain post-grant events can have a significant impact upon the tax efficiency of EMI schemes.

 The purpose of this note is to highlight some of the key disqualifying events.

 Change of control

 When a company whose shares are under EMI option subsequently becomes a subsidiary of or comes under the control of another company a disqualifying event will have occurred.
 One exception to this rule is when the company comes under the control of a corporate trustee of an employee ownership trust (a particular type of tax favoured share trust).

 EMI options may be protected from the negative impact of a disqualifying event if the original EMI options are exchanged for a replacement option in the new parent company.
 If this occurs then the change of control will not be seen as a disqualifying event and the tax and valuation treatment of the original options can be rolled-into the new options.

 In order to qualify for EMI the company must carry out certain trading activities and must not carry on certain specified excluded activities to any substantial extent.
 If the nature of the business changes after grant such that the company fails to meet these requirements then a disqualifying event will have occurred.

 A company may also meet the trading activity requirements when the EMI options are granted if the company was preparing to carry out the qualifying activity.
 If however the company:

 - ceases those preparations; or